firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

 - **Remote & Cruise:** The bundled 2.4 GHz remote offers cruise, horn, and light controls via the receiver, reducing parallel looms compared with bare PPM throttles.[^11]
 - **Brake Inputs:** The ADC daughterboard supports normally-open/closed levers and selectable 5 V or 3.3 V rails—set the switches before plugging Magura/Shimano sensors to avoid shorting hall supplies.[^13]
 - **Lighting Power:** Dual controllers expose a ≈1.5 A 12 V rail for lighting relays, but singles lack this output; budget fused DC-DC converters instead of stealing from the fan header.[^12][^14]
+- **External bucks for heavy loads:** A dedicated 12 V/20 A converter only sips ~4–6 A from a 60 V pack while running horns, pumps, fans, and lights; trim controller battery amps accordingly so horn spikes don’t trip the BMS.[^accessory_buck]
 - **CAN & Anti-Slip:** Updated harnesses let one single wake another over CAN, yet anti-slip belongs on dual configurations—leaving it active on a solo motor causes low-speed cut-outs with red/green blink codes.[^10][^24]
 - **Bench-start requirements:** Ubox 100/100 controllers refuse to boot from USB-C alone—wire the latching 16 mm start button or a proper low-voltage switch instead of relying on the BMS as a master disconnect.[^start-button]